mubanjs/muban-template/README.md

 ## False values on data attributes

-HTML data attributes with false values will be stringified in the resulting HTML
+HTML `data-` attributes with `false` values will be stringified in the resulting HTML

 ```html
 html`<div data-test=${false}>foo</div>`